 b. when four weeks have passed since the consent request was delivered and the Third Age Trust has not notified The U3A of any objection to the proposals.

 If The Committee decides that it is necessary or advisable to dissolve The U3A it shall call a Special Meeting of all members of The U3A, of which not less than 21 days' notice (stating the terms of the resolution to be proposed) shall be given.
 If the proposal is confirmed by a two thirds majority of those present and voting, The Committee shall have power to realise any assets held by or on behalf of The U3A.
 Any assets remaining after the satisfaction of any proper debts and liabilities shall be given or transferred to other local charitable institution or institutions having objects similar to The Objects of The U3A, as the members of The U3A, may determine or to the Third Age Trust (Registered Charity No. 288007).
 A copy of the statement of accounts or account and statement, for the final accounting period of The U3A must be sent to the Charity Commission.

-Note: This Constitution of the Buxton and District U3A was formally adopted at the Annual General Meeting on April 19th, 2004 and amended at the AGM on April 19th, 2010.
-Further amendment was made at the AGM on April 13th, 2015 and a further amendment was made on April 9th, 2018
+Note: This Constitution of the Buxton and District U3A was formally adopted at the Annual General Meeting on April 19th 2004 and amended at the AGM on April 19th 2010.
+Further amendment was made at the AGM on April 13th 2015, on April 9th 2018, on August 24th 2020 and a further amendment was made at the AGM on May 12th 2021.